 Your cat grooms himself/herself several times a day and as a result, he/she swallows and ingests a large amount of fur.
+This can turn into the very common hairball problem.

 Here is how to make sure this behaviour does not become dangerous for your cat’s health!

-HAIRBALLS: A DAILY SITUATION FOR YOUR CAT
+HAIRBALL PROBLEM: A DAILY SITUATION FOR YOUR CAT

 Everyday, your cat swallows a lot of fur.
 By licking his/her coat, his/her sharp tongue actually traps fur!